notthelewis/showcases/rust/blewis/PROTO.md

 ```

 The amount of allocations required to do such a simple thing as to read a number from a buffer here are way too
 substantial.
-Perhaps there's a more efficient, unsafe way of doing just that but it's not immediately obvious to me.
+There are more efficient ways of doing this but the problem with encoding integers like this is the
+amount of unnecessary effort (and bytes) required to encode and decode numbers.

-The way to do this in the encoding format I'm defining would be something like this:
+The way to do this in the BOOP would be something like this:

 ```rs
 // NOTE: This won't quite compile, there's a couple things need changing- specifically around the bitshifting etc